TendTo/APIGateway-DynamoDB/README.md

 ├── .devcontainer      # used by VsCode to launch a devcontainer with SAM ├── scripts            # utility scripts to deploy and delete the AWS Cloudformation Stack ├── .gitignore         # .gitignore file
-├── LICENCE            # licence of the project
+├── LICENCE            # license of the project
 ├── README.md          # this file
-├── samconfig.toml     # configuration used by SAM when deployng the Cloudformation Stack ├── swagger.yaml       # extended OpenAPI description of the API of the API Gateway configuration ├── template.yaml      # template that describes the serverless architecture and its resources └── test-api.http      # basic CRUD operations to test the API
+├── samconfig.toml     # configuration used by SAM when deploying the Cloudformation Stack ├── swagger.yaml       # extended OpenAPI description of the API Gateway configuration ├── template.yaml      # template that describes the serverless architecture and its resources └── test-api.http      # basic CRUD operations to test the API
 ```